keyban-io/sdk-js/packages/create-keyban-app/README.md

 ## Documentation

-For more detailed information, check out the [Keyban Quick Start Guide](https://docs.demo.keyban.io/wallet-as-a-service/quick-start-guide).
+For more detailed information, check out the [Keyban documentation](https://docs.demo.keyban.io/).